FarahQan/reading-notes-1/read02.md

 Version Control is a system that allows you to revisit various versions of a file or set of files by recording changes or in another way its a flow control of project

 # Types of Version Control

-1. **Local Version Control:**

-Database on your hard disk that stores changes to files.
+1. **Local Version Control:** Database on your hard disk that stores changes to files.

-2. **Centralized Version Control**

-This system entails a single server storing all changes and file versions, which can be accessed by various clients.
+2. **Centralized Version Control:** This system entails a single server storing all changes and file versions, which can be accessed by various clients.

-3. **Distributed Version Control**

-DVCS allows clients to create mirrored repositories.
+3. **Distributed Version Control:** DVCS allows clients to create mirrored repositories.
 These data backups can be easily be placed on the server to replace any lost information.

 # Definition of Git